skypjack/entt/docs/md/entity.md

 Entities are represented by _entity identifiers_.
 An entity identifier is an opaque type that users should not inspect or modify in any way.
 It carries information about the entity itself and its version.<br/>
-User defined identifiers can be introduced by means of the `ENTT_ENTITY_TYPE` macro if needed.
+User defined identifiers can be introduced by means of the `ENTT_OPAQUE_TYPE` macro if needed.

-A registry can be used both to construct and to destroy entities:
+A registry is used both to construct and to destroy entities:

 ```cpp
 // constructs a naked entity with no components and returns its identifier